rjimeno/linux-sysadmin-interview-questions/README.md

     information is sent in clear.

 * Explain the three load averages and what do they indicate.
 What command can be used to view the load averages?

+  * The `uptime` command (as well as others like `w` and `top`) can be used to view the load averages.
+They represent the average load calculated for the last 1, 5 & 15 minutes.
+In a system with multiple CPUs, TODO

 * Can you name a lower-case letter that is not a valid option for GNU ```ls```?
 * What is a Linux kernel module?
 * Walk me through the steps in booting into single user mode to troubleshoot a problem.